IBMStreams/samples/Databases/TeradataODBC/README.md

-The following document describes how to connect to a Teradata database via Streams toolkit com.ibm.streams.dbtoolkit.db
+The following document describes how to connect to a Teradata database via Streams database toolkit (com.ibm.streams.db)

 These software needs to be installed to run this demo application: